-- Please assess your success.
-Did the project go as planned?
+- Did the project go as planned?
 Were there surprises?
-We are aware that programming does not always go as planned, and that is okay.
-We will celebrate your successes with you and learn with you from projects that did not go as planned.
+We are aware that programming does not always go as anticipated, and that is okay.
+We will celebrate your successes with you and learn with you from projects that did not go as well as hoped.

 - How were the grant funds spent?
-Please discuss your original proposed budget, how the grant funds were used, and any differences between what you planned and what you did.
-We are interested also in knowing about your success in raising matching funds or funds from other foundations that contributed to the project.
+Please consider your original proposed budget, how the grant funds were ultimately used, and any differences between what you planned and what you did.

-- Please include a copy of any publications or work products arising from the grant.
+- Finally, please include a copy of any publications or work products arising from the grant.

-While we ask that you cover the areas described above, we do not have any specific guidelines for your report.
-Feel free to include additional information as desired, but bear in mind that most grant reports are not longer than five pages.
+Feel free to include additional information as desired, but bear in mind that the best grant reports are concise.

 Grant recipients are welcome to publicize Morton-Kelly grants in their newsletters, social media or traditional media.
 We are proud to be associated with those we fund, and when the Trust is recognized for its support, we believe it also serves our goals and mission – drawing positive attention to our partners and their work, while also helping to build understanding of the Morton-Kelly Trust and its priorities.